 I found that the coastline in Kent and Sussex is very vulnerable, has changed a lot over time and requires a lot of maintenance to hold the current coastline to protect property and land.
 Much of the coastline is protected by shingle banks and concrete hard defences.
 One of the wildest places on the Sussex Coast is Cuckmere Haven, a place I have visited since I was a child.
 I made several visits to the area to take pictures and conduct research.
 As the area is considered uninhabited, maintenance of the shingle beach has ceased and nature allowed to take its course.
 The shingle will become depleted as the longshore drift moves it east.
 The beach will become lower and the land behind more prone to flooding.
 Environment Agency projections suggest that the area could become permanently flooded as early as 2040.

 Although the valley is not inhabited, the Coastguard Cottages on the cliff edge above the valley are both inhabited and very vulnerable.
-Without urgent improvements to the sea defences, the sort of storm damage shown above will happen more and more and eventually the cottages will fall into the sea.
+Without urgent improvements to the sea defences, the sort of storm damage shown above will happen more and more and eventually, the cottages will fall into the sea.
 These homes are privately owned and the owners have to fund the defences themselves.
-An appeal is currently underway.
+An appeal is currently underway to raise funds for this work.

 My research was undertaken as a desktop study, referring to the Cuckmere Haven SOS website set up by the cottage owners, Environment Agency plans, local plans, academic studies and media stories.
 Visits to the site functioned as both field trips to help me consolidate my research and photo shoots.